One Life Stand

-One Life Stand is the fourth studio album by English electronic music band Hot Chip, released digitally on 1 February 2010.
+One Life Stand is the fourth studio album by English synth-pop band Hot Chip, released digitally on 1 February 2010.
 The physical album was released in the United Kingdom on 1 February 2010 by Parlophone and in the United States the following week on 9 February 2010 by Astralwerks.
 The album's lead single from the album, "One Life Stand", was released on 30 November 2009.
 Vocalist Alexis Taylor described the album as "the most warm and soulful sounding record we've made" and expressed hope that people would also say it was "a soulful quality that ties [the album] together".

 Writing and recording

 One Life Stand was recorded in a different manner than the group's previous albums.
 Alexis Taylor stated that the album was not "made in short bursts" but was "made with time".
 The first song created was "Alley Cats", which was written near the end of the band's 2008 tour, the only song to be written and performed whilst on tour.
 From performing it live, the band formulated a structure for the song that they felt would work and added a number of new features, such as new melodics, new hooks and a new bass line.

 The band partly returned to the creative process used in the creation of The Warning in that some parts of songs were written and recorded in Joe Goddard's bedroom, with Taylor also writing from his house and recording in the room he designated as a "music room".
 These parts were then built upon in a studio where the band had more space, enabling them to "expand on things".
 Goddard used Cubase to record at his house whilst Logic Pro was used in the studio as well as GarageBand to create parts of songs.
 Of the latter Taylor said, "that's what I use for recording, and that's like half of the record is going through that program".
 In regards to the creation of the music, Taylor stated that everyone had involvement in aspects of all of the tracks.
 Taylor stated that the group felt as though they had exhausted their home studio sound and the possibilities of the instruments they could use at home.
 Despite this, Taylor explained that he and Joe have a similar work aesthetic and that ideas would "come [...] any time of the day or night"; working on material at home would enable them to "record at home whenever ideas come".
 However Taylor stated, "even the studio we worked in, it's not like a professional studio that is like, top of the range.
 It's just a big basement with a desk and various synthesisers and a drum kit."